 Maybe you are vlogging or want to document your exciting life for your family and friends.
 Then an action cam would be a nice little gadget.
 The most popular one is probably the GoPro Hero 5.
 In case you don’t want to spend that much money, go for an AKASO 4K.
 It’s great value for money.

 5. Ebook Reader

-It was hard to say goodbye to my beloved paperbased books.
-But I have to admit that an ebook reader has much more advantages when traveling (smaller, lighter, hundreds of books in one).
+It was hard to say goodbye to my beloved paper-based books.
+But I have to admit that an ebook reader has many more advantages when traveling (smaller, lighter, hundreds of books in one).
 That’s why I always carry my Kindle Paperwhite with me.

 Need some new books to read?
 Check out this readinglist with the best books and ebooks for digital nomads.
 Some of them are truly life-changing!

 Want to do a quick call with your client from the airport or listen to music on your flight?
 Don’t forget your headphones.
-I recommend noise cancelling headphones with a good-quality integrated microphone just like this one.
+I recommend noise-canceling headphones with a good-quality integrated microphone just like this one.